FAQS

 -

 Yoga therapy is the application of yogic principles (movement, meditation, breathwork, and a healthy lifestyle) to address physical, psychological, and spiritual concerns.
-Depending on your situation, your clinician may suggest poses to strengthen certain muscles or we may look at lifestyle factors that are influencing you.
+Depending on your concerns, I may suggest poses to strengthen certain muscles or we may look at lifestyle factors that are influencing you.

 -